Strawberry mite

 Appearance

-The whitish-yellow soft-skin mites are barely visible to the naked eye and are 0.2-0.3 mm long.
-In females, the last of the four pairs of legs is thread-like, in males pincer-like.
+The white-yellow soft-skinned mites (Tarsonemidae), which include the strawberry mite(Phytonemus pallidus fragariae, syn.: Tarsonemus pallidus fragariae), are barely recognisable to the naked eye and are only 0.2-0.3 mm long.
+In females, the last of the four pairs of legs is thread-like, in males it is pincer-like.

-An exact species determination based on morphological characteristics, which can only be performed with the microscope, is difficult and currently under discussion.
+An exact species identification based on morphological characteristics, which can only be carried out with a microscope, is difficult and currently under discussion.

 Biology